vesoft-inc/nebula/docs/manual-EN/overview/data-model.md

 ![image](https://user-images.githubusercontent.com/42762957/61120012-96b25a80-a4ce-11e9-8460-067cac52a1e0.png)

 Vertices are typically used to represent entities in the real world.
-In the preceding example, vertices are **player** and **team**.
+In the preceding example, there are two kind of vertices labeled with tag **player** and **team**.
 A vertex must be labeled with at least one tag.
 Each tag may have a set of properties called schema.

 Consider the above picture as example, there are two tags: **player** and **team**.
 Player has three properties: id (vid), Name(string), and Age(int); team has two properties: id (vid) and Name(string).